iuiou/FedVS/README.md

 # FedVS: Towards Federated Vector Similarity Search with Filters

-**This repository aims to provide an implementation of our FedVS algorithm**
+**This repository aims to provide an prototype system for secure and efficient federated vector similarity search with filters**

 # Environment